 The Art and Science of Groove is a collection of vital tools and exercises designed specifically to enhance your playing with a positive groove.
 Benny Greb introduces the five core elements of Time, Feel, Sound, Body and Mind, offering straightforward solutions that can be applied to any musical style.

-Treat a drummer to the 2020 Drumeo Festival in beautiful Vancouver, Canada.
-Featuring world-class players like Jojo Mayer, Tommy Igoe, Cindy Blackman Santana, Benny Greb and Chris Coleman, you won’t want to miss the performances, meet and greets, and masterclasses!
+Treat a drummer to the 2022 Drumeo Festival in beautiful Vancouver, Canada.
+2020’s festival featured world-class players like Jojo Mayer, Tommy Igoe, Cindy Blackman Santana, Benny Greb and Chris Coleman, plus meet and greets and masterclasses!

 They may not make you a better drummer, but they sure are awesome.
 Here are some novelty gift ideas that’ll make any drummer’s life even more fun.